 Criminology is the study of crime and delinquency and their prevention and control, and strives to investigate, understand, and solve social problems related to crime, law, punishment, and justice.
 The major in Criminology is an interdisciplinary program designed to provide students with a comprehensive understanding of the social control systems of a society, such as the justice system.
 Students learn about crime causation, the origins and nature of criminal laws, the structure and operation of criminal justice, and competing ideologies and philosophies of justice.
 This program will educate students in diverse theories exploring the many social dimensions of crime and the effectiveness (and implications) of current criminal justice policies.

-Check out the Opportunities section of our website for infomation about:
+Check out the Resources & Opportunities section of our website for infomation about: